7 Underlying Health Problems that Could Be Causing Your Anxiety

-Do you experience panic attacks, anxiety, depression, or overwhelm?
+Are you feeling overwhelmed?
+Do you experience panic attacks, anxiety, or depression?
 And do these feelings seem to come out of nowhere, unrelated to life events or what’s going on around you?
 If so, it’s quite possible your anxiety is a symptom of an underlying health issue.
-From gut imbalances to thyroid dysfunction and even cardiovascular disease, anxiety is often the first sign that something deeper is going on in your body.
+From gut imbalances to thyroid dysfunction and even cardiovascular disease, anxiety is often the first sign that there is more going on inside your body.

 In fact, an article in Psychiatric Times lists over 47 medical illnesses that may initially present as anxiety or other mood imbalances.1 Treating patients with anti-anxiety medications or antidepressants could actually be masking what is going on underneath, and it’s only until the physical issues are addressed that the mental and emotional problems will resolve.

 Fortunately, by getting to the physiological root of your mood issues, you can face what’s causing your symptoms head-on, regain emotional stability, and restore your sense of wellbeing.